chancellor1101/Mikrotik-RouterOS-automatic-backup-and-update/README.md

 - Script includes primary information about the device into the email message.
 So you can easily find the backup you need among multiple devices.
 - For safety purposes, an automatic update process will not be started if script could not send backups to email.
 - Routerboard firmware can be automatically upgraded according to the installed RouterOS version.
+- Ability to upload backup files additionally to a FTP server.

 ## Script operating modes:
 **Backups only** - script creates system and config backups and sends them to specified email as an attachment.
 Using email account as storage for your backups.